Santa Lucia Preserve: Estate development

 Moore spent lavishly to entertain his guests at extravagant parties attended by Hollywood starlets.
 He became a socialite and friend of newspaper magnate William Randolph Hearst.
 He built a secret door to the wine cellar so it could be concealed from authorities during Prohibition.
-Moore entertained a who's who of Hollywood celebrities and the social elite, including W. Averell Harriman, Lady Alexandra Curzon, Tommy Hitchcock Jr., William Tevis, a colorful character who played polo for over sixty years, and Eric Leader Pedley.
+Moore entertained a who's who of Hollywood celebrities and the social elite, including W. Averell Harriman, Lady Alexandra Metcalfe, Tommy Hitchcock Jr., William Tevis, a colorful character who played polo for over sixty years, and Eric Leader Pedley.